VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 .. image:: files/multiplatform_pubsub.png

-Consider Agent B on VOLTTRON instance "volttron2" on host "host_B" which wants to subscribe to messages from VOLTTRON instance "volttron2" on host "host_B".
-First, a federation link needs to be established from "volttron2" to "volttron1".
+Consider the use case where Agent B on VOLTTRON instance "volttron2" on host "host_B" wants to subscribe to messages from VOLTTRON instance "volttron1" on host "host_A".
+To enable data flow from "volttron1" to "volttron2", a federation link needs to be established from
+"volttron2" to "volttron1".

 1. Agent B makes a subscribe call: